timayres/3DL_scripts/README.md

+#3DP Scripts - shell scripts to prepare 3D mesh models for 3D printing and script with MeshLab

 ##About
 This project consists of two main parts:

-1. For end users, a number of small interactive apps to perform helpful tasks on 3D unstructured triangular meshes, such as scaling, converting, and hollowing.
+1. For end users, a number of small interactive apps (the 3DP apps) to perform helpful tasks on 3D unstructured triangular meshes, such as scaling, converting, and hollowing.
 These apps are command line based and are intended to be run by dragging and dropping a 3D mesh model onto the app.
 These apps make extensive use of part 2.

 2. For programmers, an improved interface to generate and run meshlabserver xml filter scripts.
 No more exporting and hand editing .mlx files, now these can be generated straight from the command line.